gillesF78/WhatsOnZwift-import-scripts/README.md

 # WhatsOnZwift imports scripts

-This project is a collection of scripts to imports workouts from WhatsOnZwift to:
+This project is a collection of scripts to import workouts from WhatsOnZwift to:
 - intervals.icu workout text editor
 - GoldenCheetah workout text editor